List of Pixar films

+This is a list of Pixar films, which includes information about released and upcoming films, cancelled projects, box office performance, critical and public response, and awards for released films.

-Pixar Animation Studios is an American CGI film production company based in Emeryville, California, United States.
-Pixar has produced 29 feature films, which were all released by Walt Disney Studios Motion Pictures through the Walt Disney Pictures banner, with its first being Toy Story (which was also the first CGI-animated feature ever theatrically released) on November 22, 1995, and its latest being Elio on June 20, 2025.
+Pixar Animation Studios is an American computer animation film production company based in Emeryville, California, United States.
+As of August 2026, Pixar has produced 31 feature films, which were all released by Walt Disney Studios Motion Pictures through the Walt Disney Pictures banner.
+Moreover, Pixar's first feature film was Toy Story (which was also the first CGI-animated feature ever theatrically released) on November 22, 1995, and its latest film was Toy Story 5 on June 19, 2026.

-Its upcoming slate of films includes Hoppers and Toy Story 5 in 2026, Gatto in 2027, Incredibles 3 in 2028 or later, and Coco 2 currently on an unspecified date.
+Its upcoming slate of films includes Gatto in 2027, Ghost Market and Incredibles 3 in 2028, and Coco 2 in 2029.

 Films

 All films listed are co-produced by Walt Disney Pictures and released by Buena Vista Pictures Distribution (1995–2007)/Walt Disney Studios Motion Pictures (2008–present).